RedisLabs/redislabs-docs/layouts/partials/embeds/backup-locations.md

 ### Amazon S3

-Before you configure backups to Amazon S3, make sure that you have:
+Before you specify to backup to Amazon S3, make sure that you have:

 - Path in the format: `s3://bucketname/path/`
 - Access key ID